 Research & Teaching: Green has been a researcher at the Religion, Culture, and Family Project at the University of Chicago, the Park Ridge Center for the Study of Health, Faith, and Ethics in Chicago, and the Center for the Study of Law and Religion at Emory University.
 At the CSLR she directed research on Africa and Europe for the “Law, Religion, and Human Rights” project and was the principal investigator and blog and website editor for the project on “Sharia, Family, and Democracy: Religious Norms and Family Law in Pluralistic Democratic States.”
 During the 2010-2011 academic year, she was a visiting research fellow at the Kroc Institute for International Peace Studies at the University of Notre Dame, conducting research on “Religion, Rights, and Recognition of Identity.”
 She has taught at DePaul University, Harvard Divinity School, and the Candler School of Theology.

-Current Projects: Green is currently a senior editor at the Center for the Study of Law and Religion, a general co-editor and special editor for the Journal of Law and Religion, editor and publications manager for the African Consortium for Law and Religion Studies (ACLARS) and social media editor for the Commonwealth Initiative on Freedom of Religion or Belief (CIFoRB).
+Current Projects: Green is currently research director for law, religion, and human rights at the Center for the Study of Law and Religion, a general co-editor and special editor for the Journal of Law and Religion, editor and publications manager for the African Consortium for Law and Religion Studies (ACLARS) and served from 2016-2018 academic consultant and social media editor for the Commonwealth Initiative on Freedom of Religion or Belief (CIFoRB).
 She blogs at Cakewalks and Climbingwalls.